 How does the traffic look?
 Fluctuating… (revenue not tracking in GA):

 Because that’s the only way to find success with a meaningful product.
-If you are just drop-shipping or running an e-commerce, HUSTLE OS probably isn’t for you.
+If you are just drop-shipping or running an e-commerce, BOOTSTRAP OS probably isn’t for you.

-By now it’s clear I built HUSTLE OS with HUSTLE OS.
+By now it’s clear I built BOOTSTRAP OS with BOOTSTRAP OS.
 So if you want to do something similar, all you need is to follow these 5 steps in order to create a Notion-based dashboard:

 And that’s that!
 Don’t forget to install Google Analytics, Hotjar or other tracking methods on your site, so you can see what, where & why things are happening.